-Still, even if you know that the “true meaning” of Valentine’s Day has been overshadowed by capitalism and patriarchy — it can be lonely.
+Still, even if you know the “true meaning” of Valentine’s Day has been overshadowed by capitalism and heteropatriarchy, it can be lonely.
 No matter who you are, this season can trigger some very valid pain.
 These experiences can be exacerbated if you already live with depression, if you’ve had your heart broken since the last Valentine’s Day, or if you’ve had your heart broken ever, really.

-I also know from experience that the 14th can also be especially distressing if you are in a relationship, but due to your own mental health, past experiences, or current unhappiness, the date only serves as an upsettingly saccharine reminder of what you still don’t have.
+I also know from experience that February 14th can also be especially distressing if you are in a relationship, but due to your own mental health, past experiences, or current unhappiness, the date only serves as an upsettingly saccharine reminder of what you still don’t have.

-How can we love when this is inside of us?
+How can we love when this is inside us?
 How can we love when our default mental state is pain?
 How can we undergo the patterns and practices of courtship when we know from lived experience that those paths have led exclusively to suffering?

 There is no one answer.
-I cannot make it okay, there might not be an okay.
+I cannot make it okay.
+There might not be an okay.
 There is no “way out” from this reality, and I can’t speak for you, but it hurts me all the more to search for one.

 I am here with you.
 I am sad and angry and lonely and I don’t want to be told I shouldn’t be.
-I hate that this season makes me miss something that I don’t even want, because I don’t want patriarchal constructions of romance.
-I don’t want any permutation of “chivalry,” I don’t want a love that thinks shiny things are apologies, that claims possessiveness is romantic, that prescribes how I dress or work or fuck.
+I hate that this season makes me miss something I don’t even want, because I don’t want patriarchal constructions of romance.
+I don’t want any permutation of “chivalry.”
+I don’t want a love that thinks shiny things are apologies, that claims possessiveness is romantic, that prescribes how I dress or work or fuck.
 Because you know what?
 That’s not the love I seek.
 That’s not the love I have to give.
-That’s not the love I am made of, and my love is the one I will celebrate this Sunday and all other days I can.
+That’s not the love I am made of, and my love is the one I will celebrate this 14th and all other days I can.

 Love is looking into every bit of a person that they can share with you, recognizing their pain, their scars, their insecurities, their vulnerabilities, and seeing the wholeness of that person — understanding that you want to share every bit of them, even if you don’t love every bit of them.
-You want to help them learn and grow like they help you learn and grow, and that means they need to see your darknesses too — they need to commit to all of you.
-Real love combats the intersectional power structures of the patriarchy by affirming that you, all of you, is valid.
+You want to help them learn and grow like they help you learn and grow, and that means they need to see your darkness too; they need to commit to all of you.
+Real love combats the oppressive power structures by affirming that all of you is valid.